ryanwevans/a-peek-behind-the-link-v-000/README.md

 ## A Blueprint for Implementing Links

-How can text reference other text?
-Let's daydream and pretend we are designing the web and Wikipedia at the same time.
-We have two independent pieces of content.
+How can one text reference another text?
+Let's daydream and figure out the components needed so that one document can refer to another.

 ```
 Socrates bio